Yoel Romero: Grappling career

 Romero competed against future UFC Heavyweight fighter Chris Barnett in a submission grappling match hosted by Dean Toole Promotions on June 15, 2019.
 Despite giving up a weight advantage to his opponent, Romero outwrestled Barnett before taking top position and submitting him with a kimura at 3:50 of the match.

 Romero was to compete against Owen Livesey in an openweight match at Polaris 28 on June 15, 2024.
 Romero had to withdraw from the match and was replaced by Baissangour Chamsoudinov.

 Boxing

 Romero competed in Mike Perry's "Dirty Boxing Championship" against Power Slap athlete Duane Crespo on November 23, 2024.
 He won by first-round knockout.

 Romero competed at "Dirty Boxing"'s DBX1 event against former Bellator MMA fighter Ras Hylton in the main event on March 22, 2025.
 He won the fight by technical knockout in the third round.

 Bare knuckle boxing

-In July 2025, Conor Mcgregor announced that Romero had signed with the Bare Knuckle Fighting Championship.
+In July 2025, Conor McGregor announced that Romero had signed with the Bare Knuckle Fighting Championship.

 On September 12, 2025, Romero made his debut at BKFC 80 against Theo Doukas and won by technical knockout in the second round.

+Romero was scheduled to face current BKFC Light Heavyweight World Champion and former Cruiserweight World Champion Lorenzo Hunt in a heavyweight bout on February 7, 2026 at BKFC Knucklemania VI.
+On January 27, 2026, it was announced that Romero withdrew due to illness.

+In March 2026, Romero faced Russian fighter Vagab Vagabov in a five-round bare-knuckle bout at IBA Bare Knuckle 4 in Saint Petersburg.
+Vagabov won by unanimous decision in a closely contested and controversial fight.

+Romero is scheduled to face Darren Till on September 26, 2026 at BKFC 94.